Rehabah/Rumor-Detection/README.md

 o Description: some information was written in account's bio.

-Location: indicates the location of the user that was entered in his/her profile.
+o Location: indicates the location of the user that was entered in his/her profile.

 o Number of Followers: the number of people who are following and reading the user's tweets.